The Museum of 3D Illusions in San Francisco, located in the city’s heart, is a unique and interactive destination for visitors of all ages.

 Typically, weekdays tend to have fewer visitors than weekends, so a visit at this time might be a better option.

-Also, since the waiting time on weekdays is less than those on weekdays, you can explore the museum faster.
+Also, since the waiting time on weekdays is less than that on weekdays, you can explore the museum faster.

 Sources